-If your deployment includes at least one identity router and you have deployed RSA Authentication Manager 8.2 Service Pack 1, you can integrate both components so that users can authenticate with RSA SecurID tokens and RSA SecurID Authenticate Tokencodes on the same RSA authentication agent.
-Authentication Manager sends Authenticate Tokencodes directly to the identity router, which forwards it to the RSA SecurID Access hosted service.
+If your deployment includes at least one identity router and you have deployed RSA Authentication Manager 8.2 Service Pack 1 or later, you can integrate both components so that users can authenticate with RSA SecurID tokens and RSA SecurID Authenticate Tokencodes on the same RSA authentication agent.
+Authentication Manager sends Authenticate Tokencodes directly to the identity router, which forwards it to the Cloud Authentication Service.
 Users of both components can successfully authenticate with their username and their Authenticate Tokencodes or their RSA SecurID passcode or tokencode.

 Online authentication is supported for local authentication client agents.
 Offline authentication is not supported because Authentication Manager must be available to send the authentication request to the RSA SecurID Access identity router.

-An administrator should configure this functionality for two different groups of users:
+An administrator can configure this functionality for two different groups of users:

-Note: Authentication Manager users who do not have an active RSA SecurID hardware or software token assigned to them must be enabled to use the RSA SecurID Authenticate app by an Authentication Manager Super Admin.
+Note: RSA Authentication Manager 8.2 SP1 and 8.3 users who do not have an active RSA SecurID hardware or software token assigned to them must be enabled to use the RSA SecurID Authenticate app by an Authentication Manager Super Admin.
+Version 8.4 users without active tokens do not require this procedure.
 For instructions, see Enable the RSA SecurID Authenticate App for Specific Users.

 RSA Authentication Manager administrators can perform these administrative tasks for Authenticate Tokencodes:

-- An administrator can disable SecuID Authenticate for a user.
+- An administrator can disable SecurID Authenticate for a user.
 This prevents the user from authenticating on RSA Authentication Agents with Authenticate Tokencodes.

-Deleting SecuID Authenticate for an individual user is supported, because a user who successfully authenticates is assigned SecuID Authenticate as a supported authentication token.
+Deleting SecurID Authenticate for an individual user is supported, but does not prevent authentication.
+A user who successfully authenticates with the RSA SecurID Authenticate app is assigned SecurID Authenticate as a supported authentication token.